-- 1. "Appellate Review Body" means the group designated pursuant to this Plan to hear a request for Appellate Review that has been properly filed and pursued by the Practitioner. - 2.
-"Corporation" shall mean National Healthcare of Mt.
-Vernon, Inc. - 3.
-"Hearing Committee" means the committee appointed pursuant to this Plan to hear a request for an evidentiary hearing that has been properly filed and pursued by a Practitioner. - 4.
-"Parties" means the Practitioner who requested the hearing or Appellate Review and the body or bodies upon whose adverse action a hearing or Appellate Review request is predicated. - 5.
-"Practitioner", for purposes of this Plan, means a physician, dentist, or podiatrist who has been granted clinical privileges at the Hospital. - 6.
+- 1. "Appellate Review Body" means the group designated pursuant to this Plan to hear a request for Appellate Review, that has been properly filed and pursued by the Practitioner. - 2.
+"Corporation" shall mean Marion Hospital Corporation d/b/a Heartland Regional Medical Center. - 3.
+"Hearing Committee" means the committee appointed pursuant to this Plan, to hear a request for an evidentiary hearing that has been properly filed and pursued by a Practitioner. - 4.
+"Parties" means the Practitioner who requested the hearing or Appellate Review, and the body or bodies, upon whose adverse action a hearing or Appellate Review request is predicated. - 5.
+"Practitioner", for purposes of this Plan, means a physician, dentist, or podiatrist who has been granted membership or clinical privileges at the Hospital, or who is applying for membership or any privileges. - 6.
 "Special Notice" means written notification sent by certified or registered mail, return receipt requested, or delivered by hand with a written acknowledgment of receipt.